The Dean of Students Department

 The SDRC Mentor Program

 Volunteering for the SDRC Mentor Program is a great way for students to build leadership skills, promote community, and aid fellow SDRC students.
 Mentors serve as a valuable resource to new SDRC students who may be unfamiliar with the SDRC policies and procedures, student accommodations, or the FSU Campus.
-If you are interested in becoming a mentor or mentee or would like more information about the program please contact Rashad Morgan, Mentor Program Coordinator at email@example.com. or the SDRC at firstname.lastname@example.org.
+If you are interested in becoming a mentor or mentee or would like more information about the program please contact Peace Diaab, Mentor Program Coordinator at email@example.com or call (562) 477-2548.
+You can also reach the SDRC at firstname.lastname@example.org.

 Are you a student with ADHD or Asperger's Syndrome?